Laurent-Benoît Dewez: Professional life

 In 1760 he settled in Brussels.
 He mainly worked for abbeys and nobility in the Austrian Netherlands.
-In 1767 he was appointed court architect to the Governor of the Austrian Netherlands, Charles-Alexandre de Lorraine for whom he built the Castle of Mariemont which was demolished in the aftermath of the French Revolution.
+In 1767 he was appointed court architect to the Governor of the Austrian Netherlands, Charles-Alexandre de Lorraine for whom he reconstructed the Château of Mariemont, which was demolished in the aftermath of the French Revolution.
 A masterpiece still preserved today is the Château de Seneffe built between 1763 and 1768.
 His last great project was the new State Prison in Vilvoorde.
 Dewez's adversaries, envious of his success as court architect, accused him of failures and fraud in the execution of this project.
 Due to these accusations, he fell into disfavour and was dismissed as court architect.
 On the invasion of the Austrian Netherlands by French revolutionary troops in 1793, Dewez fled to Prague.
 In the Czech capital, he designed and built some private mansions for the local bourgeoisie.
 In 1804 he returned to Belgium.
 He died relatively impoverished in Groot-Bijgaarden on 1 November 1812.
 His tombstone with a brief Latin description of his life and work, can still be seen in the exterior wall of the church of Groot-Bijgaarden.